RC-Lee/SiteGen/README.md

 ## How to use
 Note, this release has not yet been published on npm.

-In terminal/console head to the main sitegen directory and call `npm -install -g`
+In terminal or console, head to the main sitegen directory and call `npm -install -g`

-### version option example
+### Version option example
 `sitegen -v` or `sitegen --version` will display the tool name and current version.
 ```
   Name:  sitegen